Close Menu

 These circumstances must be considered by the business where an employee finds themselves delayed or unable to attend work.

-How should time off be treated?
 Business decision to close due to adverse weather:

 Where you are forced to close your business due to adverse weather, there is an obligation to pay staff their usual pay.
 It may be possible to use lay-off or short-time working where there is a contractual right to do so, and the circumstances allow for this.
-The exception to this is for staff who have historic terms under the Agricultural Wages Order 2012 in England or are currently working an agricultural worker in Wales.
+The exception to this is for staff who have historic terms under the Agricultural Wages Order 2012 in England or are currently working as an agricultural worker in Wales.
 These groups must be paid for any of their contractual hours of work which fall within a period of bad weather.

 Employee is prevented or disrupted from getting to work due to the weather: